All graphics and images are copyright of A True Church

 By your words you will be justified, and by your words you will be condemned.
 (Matthew 12:37)

 Matthew 25:31-46 illustrates Christ's judgment will be according to one's behavior.
 Romans 2:6 says God "will render to each one according to his deeds."
-Revelation 20:11-13 reveals men will be judged according to what they have done.
-Feldick and those in his ministry are insane (Ecclesiastes 9:3).
+As it is written,

 Another loony statement in this same section is found before the quote above.
 Feldick states,